Grzegorz Lato: International career

-Lato represented the Polish national team for 13 years during the 1970s and 80s earning a total of 100 caps.
+Lato represented the Poland national team for 13 years during the 1970s and 80s earning a total of 100 caps.
 He won his first cap under legendary Poland coach Kazimierz Górski in a qualifying game for the 1972 European Championships against West-Germany.
 The game ended as 1–3 loss.
 He was able to translate his prolific domestic goal-scoring record onto the international stage, where he became renowned for his striking prowess, especially in big games.

 World Cup

 1974 World Cup

 The highpoint of Lato's professional career came during the 1974 World Cup in West Germany.
 Poland had a tough first round, having been seeded in Group 4, along with Argentina and Italy as well as Haiti.
 Lato went on to have immediate impact.
 In Poland's first game against Argentina, he scored 2 goals leading Poland to a historic 3–2 win.
 Buoyed, Poland hammered Haiti in the next game 7–0, with Lato adding another 2 goals.
 Finally Poland beat Italy 2–1, to end the group-stage as undefeated winners of Group 4.

 In the second round, Poland were seeded into Group B with West Germany, Sweden and Yugoslavia.
 Lato continued his great form as the tournament progressed.
 Poland defeated Sweden 1–0 and Yugoslavia 2–1, with Lato contributing the winning goals in both games.
 Poland's final game of the group of was against West Germany.
 The Germans had also defeated Sweden and Yugoslavia, tying both teams on points.
 Thus, the game would prove decisive in deciding who would finish Group B 1st or 2nd—the winner would go to the final, the loser would go to the third-place play-off.
 Poland played a strong game, often threatening the West-German goal.
 However, Lato was unable to score and Poland succumbed to a 1–0 defeat—their only loss of the tournament.

 Poland's final game of the tournament was the third-place playoff against holders Brazil.
-In a tight game, Lato again proved to be the difference, scoring the only goal and leading the Polish national team to a Bronze finish.
+In a tight game, Lato again proved to be the difference, scoring the only goal and leading the Poland national team to a Bronze finish.
 He ended the tournament as top goalscorer, having scored 7 goals.